 Enter the correct username and password.

-Sometimes we may encounter a failure problem: the browser can't get access to the router successfully.First step is to ping 192.168.1.1.
-To do this, we need to hit 'START' menu(if your computer system is Windows), then hit 'Run' menu, type 'CMD', this will popup a command window, then type 'ping 192.168.1.1' in the window, watch the result.
+Sometimes, we may encounter a problem of logon failure: The browser cannot successfully access the router.
+The first step is to ping 192.168.1.1.
+To do this, we need to click 'START' menu(if your computer system is Windows), then click 'Run' menu, enter 'CMD', this will popup a command window.
+Enter 'ping 192.168.1.1' in the command window, watch the result.
 If it shows 'Reply from 192.168.1.1', it means your network is OK, if it shows 'request time out', it means you cann’t connect to your wireless router.

-Particularly if you are using a computer that is not yours you have to make sure that you securely log out of 192.168.1.1 after you are done setting your wireless router.
-This is important to make sure that the next person using this computer is not able to access your router account.
-Signing out of 192.168.1.1 is quite easy,close the browser.
+In particular, if you are not using your own computer, you must ensure that the 192.168.1.1 is safely log out after setting up the wireless router.
+This is important to ensure that the next person who uses this computer is unable to access your router account.
+It's easy to log out 192.168.1.1, click "exit", and then close the browser.